The Two Cent Piece was issued from 1864 to 1873 and was the first coin to feature the motto IN GOD WE TRUST.

 CAC.
 Super quality with vibrant luster off beautiful mint red and soft brown surfaces.The strike is sharp and the surfaces are devoid of marks and spots.

 An exquisite palette of soft ruby, lime, and lemon tint glistens on beautifully mirrored surfaces.
 Fantastic eye-appeal.

-Most estimates place the mintage for this date at just over 100 pieces making it by far the rarest proof in the series.
+Most estimates place the mintage for this date at around 200 pieces making it by far the rarest proof in the series.
 The combined mintage of the 2 varieties of the pricey 1873 is 1,100.
 This is an exceptionally nice coin for the grade with flashy ruby-red luster over deep mirrored fields.
 The eye appeal is outstanding.

 Well struck with nice lustrous surfaces that are mostly mint red.

 Very well struck with mint red blending with soft-brown.
 Highly lustrous with no carbon or significant marks.

 CAC.
 Small Motto.
 Beautiful problem-free light chocolate brown surfaces and nearly XF detail.

 A lovely blend of warm tan and mint red enhances sharply struck surfaces.